 fORUM STRUCTURE

-The CDRANet Policy Forum is where the policy work of this Network will be grounded, connected as needed by workgroups, side meetings, and annual conferences.
-When fully enrolled by the Fall of 2024, this group will consist of about 250 high-level leaders and experts in the CDR space who together represent all stakeholder groups and regions of the world.
+The CDRANet Policy Forum is where the policy communication work of this group takes pace, connected by workgroups, side meetings, and conferences.
+Over 250 high-level climate leaders and experts are part of this group, representing perspectives from across the globe.

 benfits for The world